2177 Gottingen

 The Ark

-Here is Trish Spark talking about The Ark (mp3, 5 minutes) which the RadStorm space was previously used for.
-She mentions Dorothy who was at the core of the place and talks about philanthropic work by the Catholic Church.
+Here's Trish Spark talking about The Ark (mp3, 5 minutes) which was the previous organization using that space since 19974.
+She mentions Dorothy [Patterson] who was at the core of the place and talks about philanthropic work by the Catholic Church.

 Radstorm Discord